Neo-Mercazole (Carbimazole)

 What Is Neo-Mercazole Used For?

-Neo-Mercazole contains carbimazole, which is specifically designed to treat hyperthyroidism – a condition where your thyroid gland produces too much thyroid hormone.
+Neo-Mercazole is a medication that helps manage hyperthyroidism, a condition where the thyroid gland produces excessive thyroid hormone.

 Primary Uses